pytorch/xla/docs/pjrt.md

 - Performance gains are possible for workloads constrained by data transfer speeds.
-- Under XRT, the server process is the only process that interacts with the TPU devices, and client processes don't have direct access to the TPU devices.
+- Under PJRT, the server process is the only process that interacts with the TPU devices, and client processes don't have direct access to the TPU devices.
   When profiling a single-host TPU (e.g. v3-8 or v4-8), you would normally see 8 device traces (one for each TPU core).
 With PjRt, each process has one chip, and a profile from that process will show only 2 TPU cores.
-- For the same reason, profiling does not work on TPU Pods with XRT, because the server process runs independently from the user's model code.
+- For the same reason, profiling does not work on TPU Pods with PJRT, because the server process runs independently from the user's model code.
 PjRt does not have that constraint, so it is possible to profile 2 TPU cores per process in a TPU Pod.